THE 6TH ANNUAL HALLOWEEN CANDY BUYBACK that supports Operation Gratitude’s efforts to send holiday packages to the troops serving overseas is back.

 Many of the service men and women stationed in Colorado Springs are deployed overseas in Afghanistan.
 Every year they receive holiday care packages through Operation Gratitude which include Halloween candy donated by children and their parents from their excess trick or treat bounty.
-This year 170,000 packages will be sent to the troops which includes appproximately125 tons of candy.
+Last year 150,000 packages were sent to the troops which included 125 tons of candy.
 The troops enjoy the candy and often they give the candy to the children they encounter.
-Operation Gratitude will reach the one million package milestone this year.

 Operation Gratitude annually sends care packages filled with snacks, entertainment items and personal letters of appreciation addressed to individually named U.S. Service Members deployed in hostile regions, to their children left behind and to Wounded Warriors recuperating in Transition Units.
 Our mission is to lift morale, bring a smile to a service member's face and express to our Armed Forces the appreciation and support of the American people.
 Since its inception in 2003, Operation Gratitude volunteers have shipped more than 725,000 packages to American Military deployed overseas.